 PVMS are used during two (2) different distinct timeframes; the first is in advance of construction and the second is during construction.
-Recommended messages for the long-term work zones can be found on the Traffic Protection Standard Drawings, but HICCs are not covered on the Traffic Protection Standard Drawings.
+Recommended messages for the long-term work zones can be found on the Standard Drawings, but HICCs are not covered on the Standard Drawings.
 Therefore, sample messages for the HICCs are presented herein.

-The use of PVMS will be determined / finalized during design Phase reviews by Operations in cooperation with Engineering and the Design Engineer.
-During standard design Phase reviews, Operations may eliminate, add, or otherwise modify use of PVMS, including but not limited to use, location, messages, etc.
+The use of PVMS will be determined / finalized during standard Phase reviews by the Authority's Operations Department in cooperation with Engineering and the design engineer.
+During standard design Phase reviews, the Authority's Operations Department may eliminate, add, or otherwise modify use of PVMS, including but not limited to use, location, messages, etc.